-LILBURN, GEORGIA — Cantsink a leading general contractor specializing in foundation repair using helical piling, is proud to announce two new initiatives that demonstrate the company’s commitment to environmental preservation while offering customers the most environmentally friendly and cost-efficient options for foundation repair and stabilization.
+LILBURN, GEORGIA — Cantsink a leading general contractor specializing in foundation repair using helical piling, is proud to announce two new initiatives that demonstrate the company’s commitment to environmental preservation and going green while offering customers the most environmentally friendly and cost-efficient options for foundation repair and stabilization.

 The first is the company’s transition to solar power at its Lilburn, Georgia-based headquarters and manufacturing plant.
-With this 100 percent transition to solar power, Cantsink is now a net-zero user of power off the electrical grid.
+With this 100 percent transition to solar power, Cantsink is now a net-zero user of power off the electrical grid, exceeding the term “going green”.

 “We’ve been planning this transition for almost a year,” says Pat Hutchinson, President of Cantsink.
 “Our goal was to identify the best ways to stay ahead of our competitors environmentally and economically and offer our customers earth-friendly solutions at the lowest cost.”